 And:A MustInherit Class is essentially a template that is part of the classes that inherit from it.MustInherit

+Shared.
 Some fields in a Class are not tied to a Class instance.
-Only one instance of these fields needs to exist.
-The Shared modifier is used on fields to make one field shared among all Class instances.
+Only one instance is needed.
+Shared is used on fields to make one field shared among all Class instances.

 Program that uses Shared field: VB.NET Class Test Public Shared _v As Integer End Class Module Module1 Sub Main() Test._v = 1 Console.WriteLine(Test._v) Test._v = 2 Console.WriteLine(Test._v) End Sub End Module Output 1 2

-Shared subroutines are separate, in the same way that a shared field is not tied to a Class instance.
-A Shared Sub is called with a composite name.
+Shared Sub.
+These methods are not tied to a Class instance.
+A Shared Sub can be called with a composite name.
 Next, the Write Sub inside the Test class is called with "Test.Write()".

 Program that uses Shared Sub: VB.NET Class Test Public Shared Sub Write() Console.WriteLine("Shared Sub called") End Sub End Class Module Module1 Sub Main() Test.Write() End Sub End Module Output Shared Sub called

-How can you use the VB.NET "Is" and "IsNot" operators to check reference types?
-With these, you can check reference types against special value such as Nothing, as we demonstrate in this quick example.
+Is, IsNot.
+We use these operators to check reference types.
+With these, we can check reference types against special value such as Nothing.

 Here:In this example, we see how "IsNot Nothing" and "Is Nothing" are evaluated with a local variable.